 In order to maintain good heart health, it is important for you to know your blood pressure measurements.
+You may ask, “what do blood pressure measurements mean?”
 Blood pressure is the force of blood pushing against blood vessel walls of our bodies.
 Blood pressure is written as two numbers.
-The top, systolic, number is the pressure when the heart beats.
-The bottom, diastolic, number is the pressure when the heart rests between beats.
-Normal blood pressure readings will fall below 120/80 mmHg.
-Higher results over time can indicate hypertension.
+The top (systolic) number is the pressure when the heart beats.
+The bottom (diastolic) number is the pressure when the heart rests between beats.
+Normal blood pressure is below 120/80 mmHg.

 Blood Pressure Category | Systolic mm Hg (upper number) | Diastolic mm Hg (lower number) | |